ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 ![](./media/image2.png)

-In the first demo version, we had one serverless function that got you a pizza price discount acording to a basic bussiness rule, if the pizza price was between 10$ - 15$ you receive discount of 1%, if the pizza price was between 15$ - 19$ you receive 2% and if the pizza price was over 19$ you receive a 2% discount.
+In the first demo version, we had one serverless function that got you a pizza price discount acording to a basic bussiness rule, if the pizza price was between 10$ - 15$ you received discount of 1%, if the pizza price was between 15$ - 19$ you received 2% and if the pizza price was over 19$ you received a 2% discount.
 It was very interesting to show a basic serverless function and graalvm compiler, but the idea is to show more about serverless.
-Now we show you a more elavorated serverless app and you can touch it an modify the code as you want.
+Now we show you a more elaborated serverless app and you can touch it and modify the code as your needs.

 ![](./media/imageserverless0001.png)